-No longer a secret, this progressive, laid-back city of 1.8 million has much more than a little something for everyone.
+No longer a secret, this progressive, laid-back metro area of 1.8 million has more than a little something for everyone.
 Whether you want a hot restaurant scene, cutting-edge culture, incredible live music on tap, excellent shopping, easy access to outdoor activities or an excess of offbeat character, Austin offers it up by the 10 gallon.
-Add to that the facts that Austin happens to be surrounded by increasingly prolific wine country and that it hosts a couple of legendary LGBT beach parties each year, and this quirky, colorful character of a city becomes downright irresistible.
+Add to that the facts that Austin happens to be surrounded by increasingly prolific wine country and that it hosts a legendary LGBT beach party each Labor Day Weekend, and this quirky, colorful character of a city becomes downright irresistible.

 If you coincide with them, two annual events will hugely influence your trip: SXSW, and the Austin City Limits summer music festival.
 The first sees the city swarmed by film, music and interactive-media types in March, the second might fry cajones with temperatures that remain high, even during the early October dates

 Austin lives and breathes live music.
 Explore Red River and Sixth Street music districts or head straight for the best of country at The White Horse tavern, eclectic sounds at The Sahara Lounge and big-name acts at the Paramount Theatre.

 For something a little more highbrow, Austin offers a clutch of excellent museums and performance companies, including The Contemporary Austin and the Blanton Art Museum; plus the Long Center for the Performing Arts, home to the Austin Symphony, and the world-class Ballet Austin.
 The hottest shopping opportunities are found at The Domain, a 65,000-square-metre spree sensation, and in the independent boutiques of the Second Street District.